arobida/llmate/README.md

 # llmate

-A CLI tool for analyzing and ingesting code repositories, designed to work with both local directories and GitHub repositories.
+A CLI tool for analyzing, summarizing, and ingesting code repositories, designed to work with both local directories and GitHub repositories.

 ## Features